-Where applicable, we have referenced the table above to the New Zealand Interest Income and Tax Information report (for the 2013 and 2014 income years) and the Direct Bond Trade report.
-This information contained in these reports is used to calculate the income Sarah would return in the 2013 and 2014 income years (detailed below).
+Where applicable, we have referenced the table above to the New Zealand Interest Income and Tax Information report (for the 2013 and 2014 tax years) and the Direct Bond Trade report.
+The information contained in these reports is used to calculate the income Sarah would return in the 2013 and 2014 tax years (detailed below).